Domes over curves: Integral curves which can be domed are dense

 In other words, for every $\ve>0$, and every generic integral curve \ts $\ga \in \cG_n$, there is a generic integral curve \ts $\ga'\in \cG_n$ and a planar integral curve \ts $\xi\in \cP_n$, such that \ts $\ga \sim \ga'$ \ts and \ts $|\ga',\xi|_F<\ve$.
 Note that the curve $\xi$ does not have to be generic itself, or be flip equivalent to~$\ga$.

 \begin{proof} The proof is based on the same idea of using flips to obtain a near-planar curve~$\ga'$.
-Let \ts $\ga=[v_1\ldots v_n] \in \cG_n$, and let \ts $\vp:\rr^3\to \rr$ \ts be a generic linear function, i.e.\ defined by linear equations with coefficients that are algebraically independent to coordinates of~$v_i$.
-Denote by \ts $h_k:=\vp(v_k)$ \ts the value to $\vp$ on vertices of~$\ga$, $1\le k \le n$.
+Let \ts $\ga=[v_1\ldots v_n] \in \cG_n$, and let \ts $\vp:\rr^3\to \rr$ \ts be a generic linear function, i.e.\ such that for any curve flip equivalent to $\gamma$, values $\vp$ are different on all its vertices.
+Generic linear functions exist because there are only countably many curves flip equivalent to a given one.
 Cyclically, for all~$k$ from~$1$ to~$n$, make $k$-flips:

 Choose integers~$\bm$ (see the proof of Lemma~\ref{l:generic-flip-equiv}), as follows.
 Consider a flip\ts

 By the proof of Lemma~\ref{l:rhombus}, we can always choose a multiplier $m_{j n+k}$ so that

 where